FORECAST 2023 ONLINE SERIES

 What is shaping how you think about the planet’s future?

-Following the Forecast event at City Hall, a series of online discussions connects international collaborators to explore the stories that are helping shape our future.
-From the future of urban land use in Mexico City to looking at charcoal burning in rural Kenya the talks will explore how storytelling helps us understand both the politics, the indigenous perspective and the social consequences of climate change.
-As the burdens of climate change and benefits of technological advancements fall unequally, the discussions will explore how storytelling also gives us strategies, ideas, and projects that are helping shape more equitable and sustainable futures.
+Following the Forecast event at City Hall, through May 2023, a series of online discussions connected international collaborators to explore the stories that are helping shape our future.
+From the future of urban land use in Mexico City to looking at charcoal burning in rural Kenya, the talks explored how storytelling helps us understand both the politics, the indigenous perspective and the social consequences of climate change.
+As the burdens of climate change and benefits of technological advancements fall unequally, the discussions explored how storytelling also gives us strategies, ideas, and projects that are helping shape more equitable and sustainable futures.

-23rd May 14:00 BST: ‘Smoke Jumpers’ – the stories we tell about energy – Forecast commissioned artists Wangechi Ngugi and Daniel Muchina from Kenyan based Art & Science Films Afrika will be in conversation with social scientist collaborator Rebecca Clube of Institute of Sustainable Resources, University College London, chaired by Mala Yamey Invisible Dust.
+Forecast commissioned artists Wangechi Ngugi and Daniel Muchina from Kenyan based Art & Science Films Afrika in conversation with social scientist collaborator Rebecca Clube of Institute of Sustainable Resources, University College London, chaired by Mala Yamey Invisible Dust.

 What can art bring to the topic of climate change?
 How can artist’s stories help us to understand and feel a new way forward?